bayesflow-org/awesome-amortized-inference/CONTRIBUTING.md

-# Contributing to Awesome Amortized Inference
+# Contributing to the Awesome Amortized Inference Resources

 Thank you for your interest in contributing to the Awesome Amortized Inference repository!
 This is a community-driven project, and contributions are always welcome.
 You can add new resources by simply adding a BibTeX entry to the `data.bib` file.
+Information on how to contribute to the backend code can be found at the bottom of this file.

 ## How to Contribute